bigfoothq/clada/proj/comp/fs-ops/doc/xx_error-handling/ERROR_MIGRATION.md

-# Error Message Migration - In Progress
+# Error Message Migration - ABANDONED

-## Status: ACTIVE MIGRATION
+## Status: MIGRATION CANCELLED

+Decision: Keep Node.js error format for consistency with ecosystem.

 We are migrating from Node.js-specific error strings to semantic, LLM-optimized messages.